How to Target Acne and Dark Spots at the Same Time

 Common Mistakes to Avoid

-⚠️ Mistake #1: Using Harsh Acne Products on Dark Skin
+Mistake #1: Using Harsh Acne Products on Melanin-Rich Skin

-Benzoyl peroxide (10%), strong retinoids, and aggressive scrubs inflame melanin-rich skin.
-This clears acne but creates PIH.
-Choose gentler alternatives with anti-inflammatory properties.
+Benzoyl peroxide (10%), strong retinoids, and aggressive scrubs can inflame melanin-rich skin.
+This clears acne but creates dark marks.

 UV exposure darkens existing spots and triggers new pigmentation.
-Without daily SPF 30+, even the best treatments won't work.
-This is the #1 reason people don't see results.
+Without daily SPF 30+, even the best treatments will not show results.

 Frequently Asked Questions